Mental health workforce

 But Oklahoma has opportunities to expand the capacity of the workforce it does have, allowing more people to access and receive the treatment they need.

-Healthy Minds’ workforce research focuses on extending behavioral health providers’ reach through technology and growing the number critically needed mental health professionals.
+Healthy Minds’ workforce research focuses on extending behavioral health providers’ reach through technology and growing the number of critically needed mental health professionals.

 Source: Health Resources & Services Administration, Healthy Minds research